SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 This chapter should explain how SquirrelMail internationalization works and provide information about some aspects of implementation.

-3.1 Supported languages
+3.1 Supported Languages

 TODO: Remove statistics and add them dynamically to the i18n stat's page, using a script.